The Best Coffee Machine With Milk Frother

 My Observations:

-The pitch fell flat, but no bother, he continued with Nestle, ended up becoming among their food scientists, was sent to Nestle Japan to work on something, pitched the Japanese CEO while he was there, and finally Nespresso was born.
+The pitch fell flat, nevertheless no bother, he continued with Nestle, ended up becoming one of their food scientists, was sent to Nestle Japan to work on something, pitched the Japanese CEO while he was there, and finally Nespresso was born.

-Anyway, he then invented what we know as the Lavazza A Modio Mio machine, which is used on license – or whatever – by Lavazza.
+Anyway, he then invented what we discover as the Lavazza A Modio Mio machine, which is used on license – or whatever – by Lavazza.

-Mainly speaking the Lavazza machine creates an exceptionally similar coffee to the Nespresso original, only in the tests I’ve done I’ve found it to be slightly hotter and mildly stronger than Nespresso.
+Primarily speaking the Lavazza machine creates an incredibly similar coffee to the Nespresso original, only in the tests I’ve done I’ve found it to be mildly hotter and slightly stronger than Nespresso.

-This system has an integrated milk frother, Lavazza’s answer to the Aeroccino – and the integrated bit, basically indicates that it fits on the base which comes with this machine.
+This system has an integrated milk frother, Lavazza’s respond to to the Aeroccino – and the integrated bit, just suggests that it fits on the base which comes with this machine.

 Check Price – Amazon UK